A combinatorial interpretation for certain plethysm and Kronecker coefficients: The Kronecker case

 \begin{lemma} Let $\mathbf{a} = (a_1, \ldots, a_t)$ be a vector of non-negative integers.
 Set

 where $|\mathbf{a}| \coloneqq a_1 + \cdots + a_t$.
 Then $p(\mathbf{a}; q)$ is symmetric and unimodal, with

 for $0 \leq k \leq |\mathbf{a}|/2$. \end{lemma}

 \begin{remark} In the case when all $a_i = 1$, we have $p(\mathbf{a}; q) = (1+q)^t$ and $c_k = \binom{t}{k}$.
 It is easy to see that these are unimodal, but it is a common experience to be surprised at the difficulty of finding a combinatorial interpretation of $\binom{t}{k} - \binom{t}{k-1}$.
 One standard approach involves interpreting the difference in terms of lattice paths using the reflection principle, which is already nontrivial.
 Another approach, which in principle goes back to Clebsch--Gordan, is given by Greene--Kleitman \cite{GK-Sperner,greene1978proof} and produces a symmetric chain decomposition for arbitrary $\mathbf{a}$, see~\cite{pak2019combinatorial} for a detailed discussion.
-In modern terminology, this can be interpreted in terms of Kashiwara crystals, where the resulting interpretation of $c_k(\mathbf{a}) - c_{k-1}(\mathbf{a})$ is the number of lowest weight elements of weight $k$. \end{remark}
+In modern terminology, this can be interpreted in terms of Kashiwara crystals \cite{BumpSchilling}.
+One takes a tensor product of linear crystals with $a_i+1$ elements for $i=1, \ldots, t$, so that $c_k(\mathbf{a})$ is the number of connected components with lowest weight $\leq k$ and hence $c_k(\mathbf{a}) - c_{k-1}(\mathbf{a})$ is the number of lowest weight elements of weight exactly $k$. \end{remark}

 \begin{proof} Induct on $t$.
 The base case $t=1$ is immediate.
 For $t > 1$, let $\overline{\mathbf{a}} \coloneqq (a_1, \ldots, a_{t-1})$.
 By \Cref{lem:unimodal-product},

 Set $i = k_{t-1}$ and $k = k_t$, so that $(i, 0) \in R_k(|\overline{\mathbf{a}}|, a_t)$ becomes